 Damage Control 101: What To Do When You Get Sunburned

-Sun damage can be visible in your skin in a variety of different forms, most commonly in redness, inflammation, and of course the dreaded peel.
-Consultant dermatologist, Dr. Abha Gulati, told us that “dry spots, wrinkles, lines, changes in pigmentation such as freckles and light patches, and fragile thin skin” are also signs of skin damage.
+Sun damage can be visible in your skin in a variety of different forms, most commonly in redness, inflammation, and of course, the dreaded peel.
+Consultant dermatologist Dr. Abha Gulati, told us that “dry spots, wrinkles, lines, changes in pigmentation such as freckles and light patches, and fragile thin skin” are also signs of skin damage.
 In more severe cases, it can even appear as “actinic keratoses, dry scaly patches which can lead to skin cancers.”

-Step 1: Get Out Of The Sun
+Step 1: Get Out of the Sun

 We totally feel the allure of a long day at the beach, but if you’re burning, it’s a sign that you should probably call it a day and stay out of the sun the following day too.
 In a recent study by the American Academy Of Dermatology, statistics showed that experiencing five or more severe sunburns between the ages of 15 and 20 will increase your risk of melanoma – the most deadly type of skin cancer – by 80%.
-Also, never underestimate the value of a sun hat, not only is it chic, it’ll protect your scalp from burning, an area of the body you often forget to protect.
+Also, never underestimate the value of a sun hat – not only is it chic, but it’ll also protect your scalp from burning, an area of the body you often forget to protect.

-Step 3: Pop an anti-inflammatory
+Step 3: Take an Anti-Inflammatory